kmwang123/cme211-notes/lecture-10/lecture-10.md

 like GNU Octave

 ### Python software stack
+numpy is a bit like compiled modules

 ![fig](fig/python-stack.png)

 ### NumPy
+use to represent arrays of number
 ```py
 >>> import numpy
 >>> a = numpy.array([7, 42, -3])